ruialmeida51/quarentilograms-android/README.md

 # quarentilograms-android
 COVID-19 ☢️ made everyone gain a few pounds.
-This is a workout helper 🦐 for Android 💚
+This is an app to post your foods during quarantine, 🦐 for Android 💚

 # Installation
 TODO